 What is Climate Change?

-Global warming, also known as climate change, is caused by a blanket of pollution that traps heat around the earth.
+Climate change, also known as global warming, is caused by a blanket of pollution that traps heat around the earth.
 This pollution comes from cars, factories, homes, and power plants that burn fossil fuels such as oil, coal, natural gas, and gasoline.
 Global warming pollution knows no boundaries.
 It enters the atmosphere, spreads across the globe, and traps heat around the earth for 50-200 years after it is emitted.
-That is why we need to reduce global warming pollution now, because our children, and their children, will still feel the effects of global warming for years to come.
+That is why we need to reduce climate-changing pollution now, because our children, and their children, will still feel its effects for years to come.
 Currently, the levels of carbon dioxide in the atmosphere are at their highest levels in hundreds of thousands of years.

 Maine Climate Council Key to Bold Climate Action

 The Maine Climate Council (MCC) developed a new statewide Climate Action Plan to help build a healthier Maine, strengthen our economy, and protect the way of life we all cherish.
 Our poll showed 76% of Mainers supported keeping the work of the Climate Council a top priority, even during the pandemic.
 NRCM’s advocates worked with many of the Climate Council’s Working Groups to develop strong recommendations for the Action Plan.

 How Does Climate Change Affect Maine?